SergeDmi/LimeSurf/README.md

 ### Options

 Here `MESH` and `RUN` are the name specified for a given mesh and run, e.g. `another` is the name of the second mesh, while `deflated` is the name of the first run, in the example above.
+Plyssim does not have an imposed unit system, so Make sure you are using consistent units throughout.

 #### Meshes